 Let the local pet community know that you are looking for a home for your pet, and leave your contact information with them.
 Pet stores, vet offices, shelters and rescues will often provide word of mouth referrals and share your contact information with potentially interested parties.

-Be sure to update your listings regularly, many online listings expire after a certain period of time, and the local message boards may take down flyers after they have been up for a set amount of time.
+Be sure to update your listings regularly, many online listings expire after a certain time period, and the local message boards may take down flyers after they have been up for a set amount of time.
 If you are posting paper flyers, make a note of where you have posted them so you can take them down when your pet is adopted.

 Follow safe practices when meeting potential adopters and pre-screen

 When you’ve found a potential adopter by the phone, handle the first questions by e-mail or phone to discuss the pet, your adoption fees and what type of home you are looking for your small animal.
 This will give you an opportunity to get a feel for the person you are adopting your small pet to and see if you feel they would be a good match.
 When you are ready to meet with the potential adopter in person.
 Be sure that you are keeping yourself safe as well as your small animal.
 Pack your animal into a secure carrier and meet the potential adopter in an appropriate public place where there will be other people present.
 If you are not sure if the location would be appropriate to bring animals to, call and ask before you set up a meeting.
 Your local pet store or shelter may agree to provide a safe space for you to meet with a potential adopter.
 If at all possible, bring one other person with you when you are meeting a stranger you have been corresponding with online.